ornellion/100DaysOfCode/round1-log.md

 Learning HTML & CSS feels liike coming home to an old friend.

 I'm glad that I'm using two different resources.
 I feel like Codecademy covers my need to have a deeper understanding about why certain elements are used whereas freeCodeCamp provides a more practical application of the knowledge.

+---

+### Day 8: January 8, 2024

+**Today's Progress**:

+- Codecademy: Completed an Introduction to HTML Elements.
+- freeCodeCamp: Progressed on *Building a Cafe Menu*
+- Solved my first LeetCode problem: 2235.
+Add Two Integers

+**Thoughts**:
+On days that I'm working I often feel short-changed as I only have limited time to study and also start to get to grips with things that adjacent to coding.
+Like LeetCode.
+It's one of those things that I've always thought I'd have to wait months to get to the point of even solving.

+Thanks to my basic knowledge of Python I have a language to start getting to grips with the problems, and eventually move onto JavaScript and SQL challenges.
+I was inspired by a TikToker who said they did a problem every day for 3 months from zero knowledge and so asked myself: how hard can it be to just start?